fbpx

 Regulated and responsible port development

 In March 2021, the Port of Montreal received a Decision Statement from the Minister of Environment and Climate Change of Canada in favour of the Contrecœur project.
-The Decision Statement sets out some 387 implementation conditions, which cover environmental and social issues, and which often require the participation of First Nations.
+The Decision Statement sets out some 387 implementation conditions, which cover environmental and social issues, and which often require consultations with federal and provincial authorities as well as with First Nations.
 Many of these obligations stem from commitments made by the Port of Montreal aimed at consolidating the new terminal’s sustainability approach.

 Did you know?